-What really matters here is if you feel compelled to use PrEP, simply making the choice to do so is more valuable than validating why.
+What really matters here is if you feel compelled to use PrEP, simply making the choice to do so is more valuable than deliberating why.

-“What really matters here is if you feel compelled to use PrEP, simply making the choice to do so is more valuable than validating why.”
+“What really matters here is if you feel compelled to use PrEP, simply making the choice to do so is more valuable than deliberating why.”

 Even if you decide that PrEP isn’t for you and you’re comfortable using other sexual health strategies to protect you against HIV, that’s OK.
 After all, using any form of HIV prevention is better than using none at all.

 Tyler uses PrEP and condoms to stay safe | Ending HIV

 However you feel about these reasons, PrEP could still be right for you if you can recognise or relate to any of the following.